andreluizralmeida/CustomerManagement/README.md

 ### 🛠 Technologies

-The following Technologies were used to make the project
+The following Technologies were used to build this project

 - .NET 6
 - DDD